Maximum Average Entropy-Based Quantization of Local Observations for Distributed Detection: Introduction

 \section{Introduction}

-Wireless Sensor Networks (WSNs) have come into the spotlight recently due to a major development in the Micro-Electro-Mechanical Systems (MEMS) \cite{MEMS1, MEMS}.
+Wireless Sensor Networks (WSNs) have come into the spotlight recently due to a major development in the Micro-Electro-Mechanical Systems (MEMS) \cite{MEMS}.
 The recent development of WSNs have made this field a research focus of intensive researches.
 The researchers are widely using it in monitoring and characterizing large physical environments and for tracing various environmental or physical conditions such as temperature, pressure, wind, and humidity.
-Apart from these, WSNs have vast fields to be applied in, such as harmful environmental exploration, wildlife monitoring, target tracking and smart cities established based on Internet of Things (IoT) \cite{Application1, Application2, Application3, Application4}.
-Typically a WSN uses a huge number of comparatively inexpensive and low-energy sensors to collect observations and pre-process the observations.
-These sensors are generally deployed in the environment.
-Owing to strict energy and bandwidth restrictions, observations of the sensors are frequently needed to be quantized before transmitting them to a fusion center (FC) where a global decision is made \cite{ Al-Jarrah,Ciuonzo}.
-In this work, we concentrate on the distributed detection problem of a WSN and how the local observations are quantized.
+Apart from these, WSNs have vast fields to be applied in, such as harmful environmental exploration, wildlife monitoring, relief from natural catastrophe and military target tracking and surveillance \cite{Application1, Application2, Application3}.